-So if you ever find yourself in Ireland around Halloween and buy the barmbrack, be sure to look for the ring!
+So if you ever find yourself in Ireland (15 reasons to visit Ireland) around Halloween and buy the barmbrack, be sure to look for the ring!

 I have seen many recipes for this deliciousness but wasn’t sure which way to go.
 Some recipes call for yeast (I believe those are the old fashioned Irish recipes) and some don’t.
 So I chose not to use yeast.
 I know some of you are not comfortable working with yeast and that is why I went for this Irish tea brack recipe.
 It is simple and pretty straight-forward which I like!

 This recipe was adapted from the FOOD website.
-I liked the fact that there is no yeast in it as I was looking for a pretty quick barmbrack recipe.
-And guess what?
-I got it!
-An easy and yummy recipe!
-Yay!
+I liked the fact that there is no yeast in it as I was looking for an easy barmbrack recipe.

 For this Irish barmbrack tea cake recipe you need only 10 minutes of your time for the prep and about an hour in the oven!
 I know the baking time is quite long but it is passive time during which you don’t need to do anything.
 Just set an alarm and check if it’s ready 60 minutes later!
 During this time you are totally free!
 Free to do anything you want to or need to!